logiclogue/jordanlord.co.uk/src/blog/footium-part-1-auto-manager.md

 Each season is broken up into "Sprints" which run in parity with our development cycle, where we have one Sprint per week.
 The current season that is ending is Sprint 85.
-Pock Town have finished in TODO position after quite poor management.
+Pock Town have finished in seventh position after quite poor management, narrowly avoiding relegation on the final day.

 There are 6 divisions, each team member is given an equal share of the 756 clubs.
 Here are a list of my clubs and where they currently sit: